Birds

 A Grey Heron Bird With Gray Feathers, Long Legs, And A Pointed Yellow Bill Standing By The Water’s Edge.

-The Grey Heron Is A Common Yet Captivating Bird Across Europe Asia And Africa.
-Its Long S shaped Neck Gives It The Ability To Strike Quickly At Fish Amphibians And Small Mammals.
-Standing Motionless For Long Stretches It Blends Into Reed Beds Until The Perfect Moment Arrives.
-This Patient Hunting Strategy Makes It A Master Predator Of Wetlands.
+The Grey Heron Is A Graceful Long Neck Bird Found Throughout Europe Asia And Africa Its Long S Shaped Neck Allows It To Strike Swiftly At Fish Frogs And Even Small Mammals Often Seen Standing Still For Long Periods It Blends Perfectly Into Reed Beds While Waiting For The Right Moment To Attack.
+This Quiet Patience And Perfect Timing Make It One Of The Most Skilled Hunters Of The Wetlands.

 Little Blue Heron